Bronco Billy Anderson

 Movie Cowboy: Bronco Billy was the first silent screen cowboy star and appeared in "The Great Train Robbery".

-Born Max Aronson in Little Rock, Arkansas, he was an actor, writer, director, and producer who is best known as the first star of the Western film genre.
+Born Max Aronson in Little Rock, Arkansas, "Bronco Billy" was an actor, writer, director, and producer who is best known as the first star of the Western film genre.
+His mother, Esther Ash Aronson, was from a Russian Jewish family, and his father, Henry Aronson, a traveling salesman, was from a German Jewish family.

 At age 18, he moved to New York City where he was a photographer's model and newspaper vendor before appearing on stage as a vaudeville performer.
 He later worked with Edwin S. Porter as an actor and sometime script collaborator.